sathwikhbhat/task-tracker/README.md

 - `400 Bad Request` - Invalid request data

 Error responses include detailed error messages handled by the global exception handler.

+### Progress & Counts

+Each task list response includes:

+- `count`: Number of tasks in the list
+- `progress`: Fraction (0.0 - 1.0) representing the proportion of tasks whose status is `CLOSED`

 ## Testing
 Run unit tests with: